tomas-skalicky/coin_trading_algorithms__python/README.md

 This repository contains scripts simulating trading of crypto currency coins.

-NOTE: These scripts are proofs of concepts.
+Disclaimer: These scripts are proofs of concepts.
 They are not ready to be used for a real trading.

 # Algorithm based on broken supports